50 years ago, if you live in a remote fishing village and announce to your family members that you want to be a successful actor, you’d be laughed at.

 What are you thinking?
 It’s nearly impossible.

 Today is different.
-If you want to be an actor, you don’t need to ask for permission or look for a talent agency.
-In fact, you don’t even need to tell your family members.
+If you want to be an actor, you don’t even need to tell your family members for support.
+You don’t need to ask for permission.

-Assuming you have a little knowledge of the craft, the passion, and enough acting skills, all you need to do is email or DM or PM those indie filmmakers and try for an audition.
+Assuming you have a little knowledge of the craft, the passion, enough acting skills, and access to the Internet, all you need to do is email or DM or PM those indie filmmakers and try for an audition.

 If they say yes, then go give it a try.